kata198/indexedredis/README.md

 Requires a Redis server of at least version 2.6.0, and python-redis [ available at https://pypi.python.org/pypi/redis ]

 IndexedRedis supports both “equals” and "not-equals" operators for comparison.
 It also provides full atomic support for replacing entire datasets (based on model), which is useful for providing a fast frontend for SQL.
-In that usecase, a task that runs on an interval would fetch/calculate datasets from the SQL backend, and do an atomic replace on the datasets the front-end would query.
+In that use-case, a task that runs on an interval would fetch/calculate datasets from the SQL backend, and do an atomic replace on the datasets the front-end would query.

-If you have ever used flask or django you will recognize strong similarities in the filtering interface.
+If you have ever used Flask or Django you will recognize strong similarities in the filtering interface.

-My tests have shown that for using equivlant models between flask/mysql and IndexedRedis, a 600% - 1200% performance increase occurs.
+My tests have shown that for using equivalent models between flask/mysql and IndexedRedis, a 600% - 1200% performance increase occurs.
 For actually redesigning the system to prefetch and .reset (as mentioned above), response time went from ~3.5s per page load to ~20ms [ 17500% faster ].

 It is compatible with python 2.7 and python 3.
 It has been tested with python 2.7 and 3.4.